PEACE & LOVE: A Modern Approach to Soft Tissue Injury

 In the first 1-3 days after an injury, the goal is to create an optimal environment for healing without impeding it.

 P - Protect: Unload or restrict movement for the first 1-3 days to minimise bleeding and prevent further aggravation.
-This means avoiding activities and movements that cause sharp pain.
-Important note: This does not mean strict, prolonged immobilisation.
+This does not mean strict, prolonged immobilisation.

-E - Elevate: Elevate the injured limb higher than the heart when possible.
-This helps to promote fluid drainage from the injured area, which can reduce swelling.
+E - Elevate: Elevate the injured limb higher than the heart when possible to promote fluid drainage and reduce swelling.

-A - Avoid Anti-Inflammatories: This may be surprising.
-The latest evidence suggests that the inflammatory process is a crucial first step in tissue repair.
+A - Avoid Anti-Inflammatories: The latest evidence suggests the inflammatory process is a crucial first step in tissue repair.
 Routinely using anti-inflammatory medication (like neurofen and voltaren) may potentially disrupt this natural healing process and negatively affect long-term tissue strength.
 Always consult your GP or pharmacist before making any changes to your medication.

-C - Compress: Using elastic bandages or taping can help to limit swelling and provide gentle support to the injured joint.
+C - Compress: Using elastic bandages or taping can help limit swelling and provide gentle support.
 It should be snug but not restrictive.

-E - Educate: This is a core part of our osteopathic approach.
-At Nudge Osteopathy, we believe an educated patient is an empowered one.
+E - Educate: An educated patient is an empowered one.
 Understanding your injury and the healing process leads to better outcomes and avoids unnecessary treatments.
-We will explain the expected recovery timeline and the importance of an active approach.

 What Does LOVE Stand For?
 (The Subsequent Management)